 Coeliac disease is a common disorder in the US and in Europe.
 A relatively uniform prevalence has been found in many countries, with pooled global seroprevalence and biopsy-confirmed prevalence of 1.4% and 0.7%, respectively, according to well-designed studies.
-However, although seroprevalence is about the same, biopsy-confirmed coeliac disease is slightly less common in South America, the Middle East, Turkey, and sub-Saharan Africa.
+However, although seroprevalence is similar globally, biopsy-confirmed coeliac disease is slightly less common in South America, the Middle East, Turkey, and sub-Saharan Africa.
+Israel and India show the same seroprevalences and biopsy-confirmed rates of coeliac disease as European and North American countries.
 With the exception of Malaysia and Vietnam, population-based studies from the far East, including China, Japan, and Southeast Asia, are lacking.
 In North America, after several decades of rising prevalence, the prevalence of coeliac disease appears stable in recent years.

 Use of this content is subject to our disclaimer